 No member may be elected to serve concurrently as principal or alternative on both the Faculty Appeals Committee and the Faculty Grievance Committee.
 Elected members and alternates will serve three-year terms.
 The terms should be staggered so that each year one-third of the members are elected.
 Members may serve more than one term.
 At the beginning of the fall term of each academic year, the President of the Faculty Senate shall designate the convener of the Faculty Appeals Committee from among the elected members of that committee.
 The Faculty Appeals Committee shall elect its own chair.

-No committee member shall participate in any deliberations when the appellant is a member of her or his department.
+No committee member shall participate in any deliberations when the appellant is a member of their department.
 Nor may a committee member serve as an appellant’s advocate in any matter brought before the committee.
-In addition, a committee member may excuse himself or herself or may be excused by the Chair of the committee from participation in proceedings any time there is a conflict of interest, a potential conflict of interest or even the appearance of a conflict of interest.
-In such cases, the member will be temporarily replaced by the alternate from her or his college.
+In addition, a committee member may excuse themself or may be excused by the Chair of the committee from participation in proceedings any time there is a conflict of interest, a potential conflict of interest or even the appearance of a conflict of interest.
+In such cases, the member will be temporarily replaced by the alternate from their college.
 In the event there is disagreement between a committee member and the committee Chair as to whether or not the committee member should be so excused, the matter will be resolved by vote of the committee.

 Appeals Procedures